< Explore all opportunities

 Application or Entry Requirements

-• Submissions should be at least 800 words but not exceed 1,200 words (not counting diagrams, tables of data, or authorship declaration)
+• Length: Articles should be at least 800 words but not exceed 1,200 words (not counting diagrams, tables of data, or authorship declaration).

-• Submissions should present analytically backed perspective on an under-appreciated global topic.
+• Writing Style: Submissions should present an analytically backed perspective on an under-appreciated global topic.

 Notifications of Decisions